 1994 issue of News and World Report, which said, "Irena Sendler

 saved many children and adults from the Warsaw Ghetto in 1942."
-Her network saved from the Ghetto, plus providing hiding locations for about 2,500 children.
+Her network saved from the Ghetto, plus providing hiding locations for over 2,000 children.
 The teacher, Mr. Conard,

 told the girls the article might be a typographical error, since

 he had not heard of this woman or story.
 The students began

 their research and looked for primary and secondary sources

 throughout the year.